GriffithUniLibrary/redcap-intro/docs/07-advanced/02-passthru.md

 #### If
 The `if` function returns different values depending on some logical evaluation.
 It uses the pattern: `if(logical-test, value-if-true, value-if-false`).

+{% include figure.html img="ptp-logic-editor.png" alt="The equation in the Action tag editor." width="75%" %}

 In this case, if `eligibility` is 0 (i.e. the participant is ineligible), we apply the following parameters: